Orderaway & Touchmini - How To

 - Main Bar - TM - Home

 - Consider that a Layout can be linked/shared between multiple Keyboards.
-This helps minimise the admin effort when needing to add/remote Products.
+This helps minimise the admin effort when needing to add/remote Items/Products.
 Use the Layouts > Link a Layout option to link an existing Layout to the Keyboard you have open as shown below:

 - Layouts can also be duplicated.
 This helps where you have an existing Layout that's close to what you may require for a new scenario or where you may wish to prepare for an upcoming menu change.
 Use the Layouts > Copy Current Layout function to duplicate a Layout that exists in Back Office into the Keyboard you have open as shown below:

-The things to consider when designing a Menu are:
+Design Considerations The things to consider when designing a Menu are:

-- Accessing OrderAway and/or TouchMini will generally be via smaller screens than Touch POS Terminals so this will need to be taken into account.
+- Accessing Orderaway and/or Touchmini will generally be via smaller screens than Touch POS terminals so this will need to be taken into account.

-Tips ▲ ▼
+Tips

-- Deciding what's required on the Home Layout:
+Deciding what's required on the Home Layout:

-Layout vs Product buttons
+Layout vs Item/Product options

-- Viewing the buttons on sub-layouts can be done by clicking on a Layout button, then right-clicking and selecting "Go to Layout" as shown below:
+- Viewing the options on sub-layouts can be done by selecting on a Layout option, then right-selecting and selecting Go to Layout as shown below:

 - Use the drop-down in the bottom toolbar to navigate directly to certain Layouts.
-The "Home Layout" is usually up the top of the list.
+The Home Layout is usually up the top of the list.

 Assigning A Home Layout ▲ ▼

-Once a Keyboard and it's Layouts have been designed and configured, one of the Layouts can then be designated as the Home Layout and assigned to OrderAway and/or TouchMini.
+Once a Keyboard and it's Layouts have been designed and configured, one of the Layouts can then be designated as the Home Layout and assigned to Orderaway and/or Touchmini.
 The Home Layout is normally the Layout at the top of the tree, that is all other Layouts are accessed from it.
-To assign the Home Layout to OrderAway and/or TouchMini, do as follows:
+To assign the Home Layout to Orderaway and/or Touchmini, do as follows:

 - Now for:

-- OrderAway:
+- Orderaway:

-- Navigate to the POS tab in OrderAway
+- Navigate to the POS tab in Orderaway.

 - Save the changes.

-- TouchMini
+- Touchmini

 - Save the changes.

-- OrderAway:
+- Orderaway:

-- The next time a new Order is started using either OrderAway or TouchMini, the Home Layout will be displayed.
+- The next time a new Order is started using either Orderaway or Touchmini, the Home Layout will be displayed.

-End of article. ▲
+End of article ▲